 Just 30 minutes into the game you could feel as though you’ve been through an intense workout or just ran a marathon.

 Here is a breakdown of badminton rules based on “Laws of Badminton Regulations 2017” by the Badminton World Federation.
+You can also click here for a beginners guide to badminton rules and regulations.

 Before we begin, we ought to be sure that the court we’re playing on is according to the dimensions provided above and to ensure that the net separating the two courts are of the right height.
 Not to worry as all ActiveSG badminton court are drawn in accordance to international standards.